mimran1980/rusteron_gsr/rusteron-client/README.md

 ### 2. Using a Closure

 Alternatively, you can use closures as handlers.
-However, all arguments must be copied if your planning to use them later, even ones with static lifetimes.
+However, all arguments must be copied if you're planning to use them later, even ones with static lifetimes.
 This method is not suitable for performance-sensitive roles but is more convenient for simpler, non-critical scenarios.
 Example:

 ```rust,no_ignore
 use rusteron_client::*;